annicetan/eCommerce/README.md

     - Picture & Logo

   - About
-    - Mission
-    - Motto
-    - Background
+    - Website's content
+    - Link to HaiDiLao's original website

   - Haidilao Merchandise
     - Main point of this project